mInzamamMalik/dialogflow-helper/README.md

  functions such as for making developer entity and session entity and many more using dialogflow v2 rest api

+> note: this module can not be installed/used in browser (i.e: react or angular) since one or more dependencies (i.e: googleapis) are designed to run only in nodejs environment.

 # Install:
 `npm i dialogflow-helper`